About the Oscars

 Who is hosting the Oscars?

-The Oscars 2020 had no host, and none have been announced for the 2021 Oscars currently.
+The last two Academy Awards ceremonies had no host, and none have been announced for the 2021 Oscars currently.

 How to watch the Oscars?

 In the USA, viewers can watch it on ABC.
 In the UK and Ireland, Oscars fans can watch the event on Sky Cinema or Sky One.

 The event will be held at the Dolby Theatre in Hollywood, Los Angeles, California.

 Yes, but attendance will be severely restricted.
 Only presenters, nominees, and guests will be allowed to attend, and all in-person surrounding events have been cancelled.